Publication and Preemption in Copyright Law: Elegiac Reflections on Goldstein v. California, 22 UCLA L. Rev. 1022 (1975)

 Date of Authorship for this Version

 Brown, Ralph S. Jr., "Publication and Preemption in Copyright Law: Elegiac Reflections on Goldstein v.
 California" (1975).
 Faculty Scholarship Series.
-Paper 2720.
+2720.